Supporting You In Finding Optimal Thyroid Function

 Thyroid imbalances can be addressed with medication; please discuss this with your GP.

-However, don’t discount the critical role that both nutrition and lifestyle can play in optimising thyroid function.
+However, don’t discount the critical role that both nutrition and lifestyle can play in optimising thyroid function and thyroid treatment.

 Our adrenal function (our stress response) and our thyroid function are inextricably linked, a little like two wheels of a bicycle.
-So managing stress levels is important to support thyroid function.
+So managing stress levels is important to support thyroid health.